 LA10 Average hours of training per year per employee by gender, and by employee category.
 Fully 93 LA11 Programs for skills management and lifelong learning that support the continued employability of employees and assist them in managing career endings.
 Fully 88, 89, 93, 94 LA12 Percentage of employees receiving regular performance and career development reviews, by gender.
 Fully 93 Diversity and e qual opportunity LA13 Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity.
 Fully 92 Equal remuner ation for women and men LA14 Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.
-Fully 92 Social: Human Rights Indicator Disclosure Level of reporting Location of disclosure Investment and l procurement practices HR1 {comm} Percentage and total number of significant investment agreements and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Not Data is not available HR1 {COMM} HR2 and contracts that include clauses incorporating human rights Not Fully and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions available HR2 and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
+Fully 92 Social: Human Rights Indicator Disclosure Level of reporting Location of disclosure Investment and l procurement practices HR1 {COMM} Percentage and total number of significant investment agreements and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
+Not Data is not available HR2 Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
+Fully 24 HR2 HR3 partners that have undergone human rights screening, and actions Fully Fully 24 95 partners that have undergone human rights screening, and actions taken.
+Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. , HR3 partners that have undergone human rights screening, and actions taken.
+Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. , HR3 Non-discrimina HR4 partners that have undergone human rights screening, and actions taken.
 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
-Fully available 24 HR2 HR3 and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
-Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
-Fully available 24 HR2 HR3 Non-discrimina HR4 and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
-Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. tion Fully Fully available 24 95 HR2 HR3 Non-discrimina HR4 and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
-Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. tton Total number of incidents of discrimination and corrective actions taken.
-Fully Fully available 24 95 HR2 HR3 Non-discrimina HR4 Freedom of ass and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
-Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. tion Total number of incidents of discrimination and corrective actions taken. octation and collective bargaining Operations identified in which the right to exercise freedom of association and collective bargaining may be violated or at Fully Fully Fully available 24 95 92, 98
+Fully 95 HR3 Non-discrimina HR4 partners that have undergone human rights screening, and actions taken.
+Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. tion Total number of incidents of discrimination and corrective actions taken.
+Fully 95 HR3 Non-discrimina HR4 Freedom of ass partners that have undergone human rights screening, and actions taken.
+Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. tion Total number of incidents of discrimination and corrective actions taken. octation and collective bargaining Operations identified in which the right to exercise freedom of association and collective bargaining may be violated or at Fully 95 92, 98